Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

-Any trajectory $\mathbf{x}$ that satisfies the aforementioned properties is termed as a ``billiard trajectory''.
-The collection of all such trajectories forms the dynamical billiard for the region $\varOmega$.
-Each billiard trajectory is characterised by a sequence of points that uniquely determine its path.
-These trajectories comprise linear segments between collisions with the boundary.

-In classical mechanics, the motion of a particle within a chaotic billiard is governed entirely by its ICs-its initial position, direction, and speed.
-Although this determinism might suggest predictability, the path of the particle still appears random because of the irregular nature of the billiard's boundaries.
-The evolution of the system can be described through a billiard flow and/or a billiard map.
-The former refers to the particle's continuous motion, while the latter presents a discrete-time rendition, focusing on the particle's state at each collision with the billiard boundary.
-However, billiard flow is not smooth or differentiable, as each collision with the boundary $\mho$ introduces sudden, discontinuous changes in the particle's direction.
-These abrupt shifts highlight the system's inherent chaotic nature, where the tiniest variations in ICs lead to dramatically different trajectories.
+For a particle moving within a billiard, the ICs comprise its starting position, speed, and direction.
+We can understand how the system evolves using either a billiard flow and/or a billiard map.
+The flow describes the particle's continuous movement.
+In contrast, the map offers a discrete-time perspective, examining the particle's state just after each boundary collision.
+The billiard flow is not smooth or differentiable; collisions with the boundary $\mho$ cause sudden changes in the particle's direction.
+These abrupt shifts highlight the system's inherent chaotic behaviour, where the tiniest variations in ICs result in dramatically different trajectories.

-While billiard flow diagrams reveal chaotic trajectories in real space, a more rigorous diagnostic of chaos lies in the phase-space structure.
-In the following subsection, we employ Poincaré maps to quantify the interplay between regular and chaotic motion.